SwarnadeepGhosh/COVID19-Data-Analysis/README.md

 ### Motivation for this Project

-In the current scenario when the world is fighting against COVID19 pandemic, I tried to analysed **COVID19 Confirmed Dataset** of **John Hopkins University** and **World Happiness Data** and tried to connect some bridges between them.
+In the current scenario when the world is fighting against the COVID19 pandemic, I tried to analyze the **COVID19 Confirmed Dataset** of **John Hopkins University** and **World Happiness Data** and tried to connect some bridges between them.
+I plotted *Maximum Infection Rates* with *GDP*, *Social Support*, *Healthy Life Expectancy*, and *Freedom to make Life Choices*.